dconstruct-tech/dash-sdk/docs/dash-auto/autonomy-client-v2.md

 - *Map View*: Shows less of the view from the robot cameras to make space for viewing the Point Cloud Map.
 - *Four View*: This view will completely hide the Point Cloud Map and instead show four slots for different robot camera views.
 - *Focus*: This view will completely hide the Point Cloud Map and instead show only one robot camera view.
+- *Hide*: Disables all cameras/shows only the Point Cloud Map

 ### **7.3 Robot Controls**
 - *Run Route*: Issues the command to the selected robot to run its assigned route